The complete list is available here in PDF format.

 Here is a set of charts showing each of the four components since 1967.
 Because of the highly volatile nature of the data, the charts are based on three-month moving averages, a smoothing strategy favored by the Chicago Fed economists.
 I've also highlighted the values for the months that the NBER subsequently identified as recession starts.

 There's a lot to digest in the individual charts.
 Clearly the first two (Production and Income and Employment, Unemployment and Hours) are the more volatile of the quartet.
 It is also obvious that Personal Consumption and Housing has been the biggest drag since the onset of the Great Recession.
 In fact, if I use the Excel default vertical axis (optimized for the data) rather than using the same vertical scale for all four components, the sustained lethargy of this CFNAI component is quite dramatic.
-We can readily see that it's the chronic outlier in the quartet.
-The good news is that the trend has generally been on the mend since early 2011.
+We can readily see that it's the chronic outlier in the quartet, although the trend has generally been on the mend since early 2011.

 I'll close this dissection of the CFNAI components by reassembling them for a closer look at their collective 3-month moving averages since 2007.